On the Validity of the Weak Value Approximation: Introduction: the Gamut of Ersatz Derivations

 The above propagator assumes that $t > t'$ (so the interaction actually happens), and the $\otimes$ symbol has also been dropped to avoid clutter.
 Going forward, we will assume there is no other time evolution in the component systems that would evolve them independently (thus there would be nothing but the interaction term in the overall Hamiltonian).
 After the interaction takes place, our composite system---originally in the state $\ket{\psi}\ket{\pi}$---is transformed into

-So far, I have only preselected the state of the system proper, initializing it in the state $\ket{\psi}$, but to obtain weak values, one must also postselect a final state.
+So far, I have only preselected the state of the system proper, initializing it in the state $\ket{\psi}$.
+Now, the time has come to also postselect a final state.
 Suppose that, once the hullabaloo of our experimental apparatus is all said and done, we find from a projective measurement that the system proper has collapsed into the state $\ket{\phi}$.
 After this point (but without yet renormalizing), we find the composite system to be in the state

 This is the last step before the plunge into the approximation.